 - They may resort to trying to frighten, bully or harass you to get more money.

 If you need help and support, contact one of the providers to the right, or use the search bar at the top of this page.
+You can also find more information around different 'types' of fraud below, along with details of local events to learn how to keep yourself safe.

 If you would like to report fraud, you can do so on Action Fraud's website.